Skip to main content

 The financial impact of inadequate cybersecurity due diligence extends far beyond direct remediation.
 For buyers, missed issues trigger four distinct categories of value destruction: regulatory penalties from unidentified privacy violations, breach response costs averaging $4-9M for incidents affecting 10,000-100,000 records, customer attrition of 20-40% following significant breaches, and integration cost overruns when security architecture proves incompatible with acquirer systems.

 For sellers, issues that surface unexpectedly during confirmatory diligence regularly trigger re-trades or deal terminations.
-Post-LOI terminations cost both parties $500K-$1.5M in transaction costs - a preventable outcome when pre-marketing assessment identifies and addresses issues first.
+Post-LOI terminations cost both parties $500K-$1.5M in transaction costs, a preventable outcome when pre-marketing assessment identifies and addresses issues first.

 How Findings Translate to Deal Structure